Hyman aims to reclaim form in 2018 with sub-10 second time

 “Twenty-eight years old is usually not a sprinter’s peak time but I’ve seen reach 30, 31, 32 and still run personal records.”

-Cayman’s national 100-metre record holder hasn’t broke 10-seconds in a race (without wind assistance) since he set the high mark in Madrid back in 2012, clocking in at 9.95 seconds.
+Cayman’s national 100-metre record holder hasn’t broke 10-seconds in a race since he set the high mark in Madrid back in 2012, clocking in at 9.95 seconds.
+According to iaaf.org, Hyman has only run a sub-10 second 100-metre twice in his career.
+In 2015 at the North American Central American Championships in San Jose, Hyman clocked in with the second time of 9.85 seconds, wind assisted at +3.0.
 Hyman says it’s just a matter of adjustments.

 “I would say its there we just need to tweak the training a little bit.
 I’m older now, so we have to implement different strategies so I can get a different output.”